 Occupational Therapist Wanted to join our OT team.
 Call David Rous at 661-832-9737

-The Occupational Therapy section of Glinn & Giordano Physical Therapy is known as Marie Glyn Occupational Therapy or MGOT.
+The Occupational Therapy section of Glinn & Giordano Physical Therapy is known as Marie Glynn Occupational Therapy or MGOT.

 Our Occupational Therapy clinic accepts referrals from all primary care providers or physician assistants from hospitals and private practice clinics.
 What sets us apart from the competition is not only our superior care, but the fact that we have two Certified Hand Therapists (CHT) on staff to treat a variety of ailments.
 Clinic hours are 7:30am – 5:30pm Monday though Thursday and 8:00am – 5:00pm on Friday.

 Marie Glynn Occupational Therapy treats more than just work-related injuries.
 To understand this better, think of “occupation” as “any purposeful activity.”
 This definition allows for MGOT to treat injuries that are related to work, leisure and the basic activities of daily living.